AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 This set of recipes is provided to help you discover what's possible with our [APIs](../references/apis/) by providing some popular use cases with associated code snippets.
 Be sure to check out our [code samples](samples.md) as well which provide more extensive usage of each of these recipes.

 ## Importing Content
 Importing content into the document is one of the most popular use cases, since it allows a user to add content retrieved from a third-party service, or their local hard drive, directly into their designs quickly and easily.
-You can use this feature in your add-ons using one of the functions below.
+You can use this feature in your add-ons using one of the function examples below.

 ```js
 // Reference to the active document